giocosmiano/haskell-programming/readme.md

 #### [Chapter 25 - Composing types](https://github.com/giocosmiano/haskell-programming/tree/master/ch25-composing-types)
  - Composing types

-   - Essentially, a structure that has layer(s) of structure in it
+   - Essentially, a structure that has multi-layered structures in it

    - `Functors` and `Applicatives` are both closed under composition, which means we can compose two `functors` (or two `applicatives`) and return another `functor` (or `applicative`, as the case may be).
 This is not true